 - How long is an NZeTA valid for?

-An NZeTA is valid for two years from the time it is approved by New Zealand authorities.
-Within these two years, you may travel to New Zealand as often as you like.
-However, each consecutive stay may not exceed 3 months.
-Furthermore, with an NZeTA visa, you may not spend more than 6 months in New Zealand in any 12-month period.
+An NZeTA has a validity period of two years from the moment your application is approved by the New Zealand authorities.
+Within these two years, you may travel to New Zealand as often as you wish.
+However, each consecutive stay may not exceed three months and each stay has to take place entirely within the validity period of the visa.
+Additionally, with an NZeTA visa, you are not allowed to spend more than 6 months in New Zealand within a 12-month period.

 The validity of an NZeTA is linked to the validity of your passport.
 Your passport must be valid for at least 3 months after your planned departure from New Zealand.
 Is this not the case?
 Then your NZeTA is no longer valid.
 If your passport expires less than 3 months after your scheduled departure, you must first apply for a new passport.
 Once you receive your new passport, you will also need to apply for a new NZeTA to travel to New Zealand.

 - What are the requirements to travel with an NZeTA

 You can apply for an NZeTA if you have the passport of a country that participates in the New Zealand Visa Waiver Programme.
 All countries in the EU are members of this programme, as are the United Kingdom and Switzerland.
 Travellers from these countries can therefore apply for an NZeTA without any problems.
 Do you have another nationality?
 On this website, you can check whether you are eligible for an NZeTA.